Automattic/default-blogging-theme-dev/readme.txt

 = Does this theme support any plugins? =

-Independent Publisher 3 includes support for Jetpack's Infinite Scroll, as well as other features.
+THEME includes support for Jetpack's Infinite Scroll, as well as other features.

 == Changelog ==